Current Cases

 Overview

-On April 21, 2022, the Center for Justice & Accountability, law professors of civil procedure, including Earth Rights International, and human and workers rights organizations, including Global Labor Justice – International Labor Rights filed three amicus briefs in support of plaintiffs petition for en banc review of the U.S. Courts for the Ninth Circuit February 25, 2022 decision affirming the district court’s grant of summary judgement in favor of defendants in Ratha, et al. v.
+On April 21, 2022, the Center for Justice & Accountability, law professors of civil procedure, including Earth Rights International, and human and workers rights organizations, including Global Labor Justice – International Labor Rights filed three amicus briefs in support of plaintiffs petition for en banc review of the U.S. Courts for the Ninth Circuit February 25, 2022 decision affirming the district court’s grant of summary judgment in favor of defendants in Ratha, et al. v.
 Phatthana Seafood Co., Ltd., et al., an action brought under the civil remedy provision of the Trafficking Victims Protection Reauthorization Act, 18 U.S.C. §1595, by Cambodian villagers who alleged that they were trafficked into Thailand and subjected to forced labor at seafood processing factories.

 The Transnational Litigation blog takes a detailed look at the case in it’s post “Cert Petition Raises Personal Jurisdiction Question in Context of the TVPRA.”